neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 ###### Command 4: Wait ticks (word)
 **format: `$82 %TTTTTTTTTTTTTTTT (Timing)`**

+## CONTROLS
+* A: Play a jingle using ADPCM-A
+* B: Play a jingle using SSG
+* C: Play a jingle using FM (doesn't work correctly)

 ## BUGS
 * FM note on timing is way longer then it should be